-Today, cleaning walls and ceilings can still be more efficient and economical than repainting so often.
-Fatty and amino acid residues from cooking, smoking, and body oils act like magnets to collect microscopic airborne particles of soil, dust, bacteria, fungi, and dead microorganisms.
+Today, cleaning walls and ceilings can still be more cost-effective and efficient than repainting so often.
+Fatty and amino acid residues from cooking, smoking and body oils act like magnets to collect microscopic airborne particles of soil, dust, bacteria, fungi and dead microorganisms.
 In time, these build up layer after layer of sticky film on our walls and ceilings, further accelerating the soiling process.

 There are even some health benefits that come with cleaning ceilings and walls.
 Microorganisms growing in ceiling and wall surfaces can cause odors and sometimes illness.
 Mold and mildew spores should be removed, not just masked; cleaning can sanitize the surface and remove the source of odors, where simply repainting may only cover them up.
 Dirty ceilings can also reduce the amount of light transmitted by as much as 10 percent.

 Wall and Ceiling Cleaning Basics